-We sell many of our products and services indirectly through resellers and distributors.
-The resellers and distributors of our Video segments products typically purchase software and "kits" from us, and other turn-key components from other vendors, in order to produce complete systems for resale.
+We sell many of our Video products and services, and substantially all of our Audio products and services, indirectly through resellers and distributors.
+The resellers and distributors of our Video segment products typically purchase Avid software and Avid - specific hardware from us, and third-party components from various other vendors, in order to produce complete systems for resale.
 Any disruption to our resellers and distributors, or their third-party suppliers, could reduce our revenues.
 Moreover, we are increasingly distributing our products directly, which could put us in competition with our resellers and distributors and could adversely affect our revenues.